-My latest post on Now Smell This is a review of LUSH’s Rose Jam Shower Gel.
+My latest post on Now Smell This is a review of LUSH’s Prince Charming Shower Gel.
 You can read it here.

-My latest post on Now Smell This is a review of the fragrance Sikkim Girls from LUSH’s Gorilla Perfume.
+My latest post on Now Smell This is a review of LUSH’s Tender is the Night Massage Bar.
 You can read it here.

 My friend T. just sent me a link to an article about the latest development in LUSH’s lawsuit against Amazon UK.
 It hinges on Amazon’s refusal to stop selling products by a company called Bomb Cosmetics.
 The products themselves are complete rip-offs of LUSH products.
 See for yourself:

 As much as I love LUSH’s body lotions, fragrances, lip balms, and other assorted product collections, I’ve never had much luck with their haircare.
 Sea Spray Hair Mist is one exception; Curly Wurly Conditioning Shampoo is another.
 It’s a shampoo designed for, yes, curly hair, and it’s packed with typically LUSH ingredients like lemon juice, papaya, eggs, several nourishing butters (cocoa, shea, avocado) and lots and lots of real shredded coconut.